nuel-ikwuoma/redux-todo/README.md

+## A Simple TODO app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Redux](https://redux.js.org/) , and was built primarily to familiarize with state management using the Redux library.

 ## Available Scripts